About me

 Research Interests

-My research pursuits are rooted in the confluence of networking and systems, machine learning, and mobile computing, each bearing the potential to profoundly impact modern technological landscapes.
+My research pursuits are rooted in the confluence of wireless networks, machine learning, and mobile computing, each bearing the potential to profoundly impact modern technological landscapes.
 In the sphere of networking and systems, I delve into exploring wireless technologies, envisioning new network architectures, developing protocols, investigating digital twins, and fortifying security measures.
 Transitioning into machine learning, my focus broadens to harnessing generative AI, fostering self-awareness systems, and employing data analytics to enhance networking, sensing, and security paradigms.
 The realm of mobile computing beckons with opportunities in infrastructure mobility, employing Unmanned Aerial Vehicles (UAVs), and orchestrating robotic networked systems.

 News